-While peppers and other spicy vegetables may not be toxic, they still contain elements that can cause significant discomfort for your dog.
+While peppers and other spicy vegetables may not be toxic to canines, they still contain elements that can cause significant discomfort to your dog.
 Hot sauces and spicy dishes also usually include other ingredients that have toxins.
-So, make sure to avoid feeding your dog spicy food.
-If your dog does manage to swallow something spicy, respond quickly by calling your veterinarian right away.
+So, make sure to avoid feeding spicy food to your dog.
+If they do manage to swallow something spicy, respond quickly by calling your veterinarian right away.

 Featured Image Credit by Shebeko, Shutterstock